TrueFiEng/Waffle/docs/source/compilation.rst

   import "@openzeppelin/contracts/token/ERC721/ERC721Full.sol";

 If you are using a custom :code:`node_modules` location you can configure Waffle to recognize it.
-Change the :code:`npmPath` setting in your :code:`.waffle.json` file:
+Change the :code:`nodeModulesDirectory` setting in your :code:`.waffle.json` file:

 .. code-block:: json

   {
-    "npmPath": "path/to/node_modules"
+    "nodeModulesDirectory": "path/to/node_modules"
   }

 To read more about configuring Waffle, see :ref:`configuration`.